phetsims/paper-land/docs/WISHLIST.md

 # Features Wishlist

+Below are a few general ideas or features that have been identified to improve Paper Playground.
+Also, see the [GitHub repo issue list](https://github.com/phetsims/paper-land/issues?q=is%3Aopen+is%3Aissue+label%3Awishlist) with the `wishlist` label (as well as other issues) for possible places for contribution.

 ## Documentation

 - Thorough API documentation for PhET libraries
+- More examples, both written and in video format, of paper programs and complete projects.

-## Code Abstraction
+## Code Abstraction into Creator

-- Reduce boilerplate
-- Interface for creating paper programs using components [CURRENT DEV FOCUS]
+- Additional abstraction for components in Creator, e.g.,
-   - Code abstraction of PhET Libraries
+  - Physics system
+  - More animation features
+  - Vibration
+  - Bluetooth devices
+  - ...

 ## Program Detection (OpenCV)

 - Additional dot colors (increase max program number per database)
 - Custom dot colors
 - Marker colors and shapes independent of dot colors